Freddy Fender: Death

 He died on October 14, 2006, at the age of 69 of lung cancer at his home in Corpus Christi, Texas, with his family at his bedside.
 He was buried in his hometown of San Benito.

 He said in a 2004 interview with the Associated Press that he wished to become the first Mexican American inducted into the Country Music Hall of Fame.

+Legacy

+Fender received a star on the Hollywood Walk of Fame in 1999.